-Sen. Amy Klobuchar, who serves on the commerce committee, is continuing to publically hold Honda accountable and is calling for the immediate replacement or repair of their faulty airbag inflators.
-These “Alpha” inflators were made by Takata and installed in over one million vehicles.
-The inflators were compromised by high humidity at a Takata factory in Monclova, Mexico and were reportedly left out during a “prolonged shutdown of the assembly line” by the New York Times.
+These “Alpha” inflators have the highest probability of rupturing and inflicting injury or causing a fatality.
+“Alpha” inflators found in Honda vehicles appear to be more deadly than those installed in other manufacturers vehicles.
+Sen. Amy Klobuchar, who serves on the commerce committee, is continuing to publically hold Honda accountable and is calling for the immediate replacement or repair of their faulty airbag inflators, which were installed in over one million Honda vehicles.
 Of the 15 deaths in the U.S. caused by Takata inflators, 11 have been connected to an “Alpha” inflator.

 “Takata airbag inflators known as ‘Alphas’ installed in certain 2001, 2002, and 2003 Honda and Acura models have been shown to pose a 50 percent risk of rupture when the airbags deploy,” wrote Sen. Amy Klobuchar (D-Minn.) in a letter to Honda executives.
 “Given the significant public safety threat caused by these defective parts, the removal of all ‘Alpha’ inflators from America’s roads must be an immediate priority.”

 At the hearing, Honda executives told the senators that they had replaced or repaired around one million of the “Alpha” inflators.
 Honda even went as far as deploying employees to canvas the homes of affected owners to encourage immediate repairs.
-But more than 60,000 of the “Alpha” inflators are still on the road and earlier this year another fatality was reported.
-Industry experts have pointed to the volatility of ammonium nitrate, which is used to inflate Takata’s airbags, as the reason for shrapnel being shot out of the airbag.
-Most airbag manufactures use the chemical tetrazole instead, because it is more stable, but it is also more expensive.
+But more than 60,000 of the “Alpha” inflators are still on U.S. roads, and earlier this year another fatality was confirmed.

 To see if your vehicle has been affected by the Takata recall, obtain your vehicle identification number (VIN) and visit: https://www.nhtsa.gov/recalls